 is attached to the tire pressure monitoring sensor?

 (Roll your mouse across the pictures to find out if you were right.)

 Only the rubber TPMS valve's resistance to gentle bending confirms its design.

-However some earlier Corvettes and recent Ford vehicles have direct tire pressure monitors (shown above right) banded to their wheels.
+However, some earlier Corvettes and Ford vehicles have direct tire pressure monitors (shown above right) banded to their wheels.